How Belief Works

 How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-Also, the term belief is often used to specifically mean a believed claim that’s a core belief, a fundamental conviction, whether moral, political, scientific or religious – as when we refer to our or someone else’s ‘beliefs’.
+In the second sense, the term belief is often used to specifically mean a believed claim that’s either a moral, political, religious, philosophical or scientific claim, as when we refer to our ‘beliefs’.
 But the subject of How Belief Works is our belief of any kind of claim, however fundamental or mundane.
-Some of my current mundane beliefs are that I’m in my flat, that I'm sitting on a chair at my desk, that I'm typing these words, that it's Tuesday morning, that it’s sunny outside, and that I went for a hike along a river yesterday.
+Some of my current mundane beliefs are that my name is Derrick, I’m in my flat, I'm sitting on a chair at my desk, I'm typing these words, it's Tuesday morning, it’s sunny outside, and I went for a hike along a river yesterday.

 Receive email notifications of new articles